Dam77/Titanic-Kaggle/README.md

-Titanic_notebook.ipynb -> Main notebook, contains the python code. requirements.txt -> List of required libraries submissions.csv -> File submitted to Kaggle
+Titanic_notebook.ipynb -> Main notebook, contains the python code. requirements.txt -> List of required libraries data/ -> contains the datasets that Kaggle gives us to realise this project